pazwicker/nyla-analytics/README.md

 # Overview

-This repository houses scripts shared between PAZ Analtyics and Sellry.
+This repository houses scripts shared between PAZ Analytics and Sellry.
 Scope can be Google Tag Manager code and beyond.